mebishalnapit/the-newsmag/readme.txt

 == CHANGELOG ==
 = VERSION 1.0 =
 * Fix the display of hidden contents when the menu and content area both are sticky
+* Add theme support for Header Video introduced in WordPress 4.7

 = VERSION 0.9 =
 * Remove use of deprecated constant HEADER_TEXTCOLOR